polyaxon/polyaxon/docs/resources/migration.md

 For jobs, experiments, builds, notebooks, and tensorboards, a web UI has all information about default values, and an easy way to change them.

-After deploying the platform, you can update the default [node scheduling] for each primitive through the web UI, and using Polyaxonfiles.
+After deploying the platform, you can update the default [node scheduling](/configuration/custom-node-scheduling/). for each primitive through the web UI, and using Polyaxonfiles.

 N.B.
 This change only applies to CE versions, since EE had dynamic configurations.